gabrielebaez/codernitydb3/README.rst

 SlitheringDB is based on CodernityDB by `Codernity Labs`_.

-SlitheringDB is opensource, pure python, multiplatform, schema-less, `NoSQL <http://en.wikipedia.org/wiki/NoSQL>`_ database.
-It has optional support for HTTP server version (SlitheringDB-server), and also Python client library (SlitheringDB-client).
+SlitheringDB is an open-source, pure python, schema-less, `NoSQL <http://en.wikipedia.org/wiki/NoSQL>`_ database.
+It can operate in embeded and server mode (SlitheringDB-server).

-You can call it a more advanced key-value database.
-With multiple key-values indexes in the same engine.
+You can call it a more advanced key-value database With multi-index support.

 Key features